Driver-based Appium architecture for testing on iOS

 .
 Alternatively, becauseAppium

-is the default value, you may remove this capability altogether. -
+is the default value, you can remove this capability. -

 Cancel the instrumentation (there is no need to instrument the tested app).
 Then fix object locators, if needed, because the tree seen by the script is slightly different.